eboileau/ribotools/docs/source/user-guide.rst

 You want to generate count tables from matched Ribo- and RNA-seq data?
 First, you need to prepare genome indices and annotations for your organism.
 This has to be done once for any given reference genome and annotation.
 Consult :ref:`howto_annotation`.

-You can estimate translation efficiency, you can find regulated Ribo-seq ORFs across conditions, without matched RNA-seq data, and much more.
+You can estimate translation efficiency, you can find regulated Ribo-seq ORFs across conditions, with or without matched RNA-seq data, and much more.
 Consult :ref:`running_htseq_workflow`, :ref:`running_te` or :ref:`running_de`.

 .. hint::